gioannidis/mathtrader/README.md

 ## Compiling

 * On Linux systems, running `make` on the top directory will compile the project.
+* Optionally, you may also run `make html` to create the html documentation.
+This requires the `doxygen` package.
 * On Windows systems, you will have to pass the compiling options found in the `Makefile` to your IDE's compiler.